Looking Back to Get Ahead in the New Year

 When you look at your sales data for 2021, identify any particular days or time periods in which traffic and sales are exceptionally high.
 Preparing for these sales events (which may also be your peak season) is especially critical because they often represent a very large share of your annual revenues.
 Examples of sales events include Black Friday and Cyber Monday, Valentine’s Day and Easter for chocolate companies, late spring for swimwear companies, and so on.
 B2B companies can also have peak seasons that are tied to customers’ fiscal quarters or years.

 After you identify these sales events and other planned periods of high traffic, take a deep dive into the strategies that worked—and did not—in 2021 and plan for this year’s biggest selling opportunities right now.
-This includes defining your eCommerce experience, developing marketing and sales strategies, and identifying KPIs.
-Review the following posts in Our Peak Season Performance blog series for help getting started:
+This includes defining your eCommerce experience, developing marketing and sales strategies to improve performance, and identifying KPIs.
+Review the following posts in our Peak Season Performance blog series for help getting started:

 What If You Sell to Other Businesses?